Sunshine Hydro’s AESOP technology and Superhybrid innovation is revolutionary.

 find out more

 Using comprehensive historical data, AESOP provides engineers and IT professionals with tools to trial variable project design parameters to optimize the design of a Superhybrid.
 Results allow investment decisions to be validated with a high level of confidence.

-AESOP focuses on maximizing the hour-by-hour, verified, firm green energy level required by industrial customers.
+AESOP focuses on maximizing the 24/7 Carbon Free Energy required by industrial customers.
 AESOP applies multiple real-time optimizations to distribute incoming renewable energy to different parts of the Superhybrid in order to meet contractual requirements.
 At the same time, AESOP is also maximizing revenue through opportunistic trading within contestable wholesale markets.